-Fully expanded non-senescent leaves of strawberry were taken at 4 weeks and 8 weeks after subbing for varieties Calypso and EMR-773.
-RNA was extracted using the Machery-Nagel NucleoSpin RNA Plant and Fungi Kit.
+Fully expanded non-senescent leaves of strawberry were taken after subbing for varieties Calypso and EMR-773.
+RNA was extracted using the Machery-Nagel NucleoSpin RNA Plant and Fungi Kit for PCR and qPCR and with the Thermofisher RNAqueous Kit with Plant Isolation Aid for RNAseq.